-Admit it, your neighbor's yard bugs you.
-It's basically perfect, but its perfection comes by all the wrong ways: pesticides, chemical fertilizers, and those terrifying plastic gnomes (I'm sure they're really nice gnomes, but whatevs!).
+Your neighbor's yard is basically perfect, but perhaps its perfection comes by all the wrong ways: pesticides, chemical fertilizers, and those terrifying plastic gnomes (I'm sure they're really nice gnomes!).
 Bigger and better plants can be yours--and no, you don't need to resort to the toxic methods your neighbor employs.
 In fact, your soon-to-be gorgeous yard can come from one simple thing: good soil.
 Lucky for your gnome-free garden, you can improve your garden soil naturally with organic materials.

 First step: You need to do a soil test.
 (Go ahead and put on your best white blazer, I'll wait.)
 The results will tell you which organic material--amendments--to add to your soil for the best garden on the block.